jquery/learn.jquery.com/page/javascript-101/scope.md

 ## Global Scope

 The first scope is __Global Scope__.
 This is very easy to define.
 If a variable or function is _global_, it can be accessed from anywhere within a program.
 In a browser, the global scope is the `window` object.
-If this variable declaration occurs outside of a function, then the variable x exists on the global object.
+If a variable declaration occurs outside of a function, then that variable exists on the global object.
+For example:

 ```
 var x = 9;